dacian73/cip2024_auto_email_sender_Excel_unpaid_invoices_data/README.md

 - **pickle**: For writing and reading from file the object that contains client data

 ## Input
-The user can choose an Excel file with columns named "name", "email", and "sum".
-The file can contain multiple rows, including multiple rows with the same "name" and "email", but with different invoice sums and dates.
+The user can choose an Excel file with columns named "client id", "name", "email", "invoice id", "sum", "due date".
+The file can contain multiple rows, including multiple rows with the same client, but with different invoices.

+The user can also save data from the app in a file and load it back another time.

+The app opens a default template from a file.
+The template can be edited and then saved by the user for later use.

 ## The GUI
  Please keep in mind that this was built by someone who just started learning python, in a short time, and it is a work in progress with the main goal being to learn.